Plan now to help make April 15 less taxing

 It’s where you can download and print tax documents, such as Forms 1099 and 5498, and view a complete list of important tax dates.
 You’ll also find articles, FAQs, tools, and cost basis resources to help you prepare for tax season.

-Reviewing your 2017 transactions before year-end may help you identify opportunities to reduce your 2017 taxes.
-You may qualify to reduce ordinary income of up to $3,000 with net capital losses which could save you money.
+Reviewing your 2018 transactions before year-end may help you identify opportunities to reduce your 2018 taxes.

-Consult with your tax advisor before taking action, or visit the E*TRADE Tax Center for more information.
+Consult your tax or financial advisor before taking action or visit the E*TRADE Tax Center at etrade.com/tax for more information.

-Consult with your tax advisor on any mutual fund holdings you have and for information regarding the timing of any future investments you may be considering.
+Consult your tax or financial advisor for information on these holdings as well as the timing of any future investments you may be considering.

 Always a good idea